celaut-project/celaut-architecture/README.md

 ## Context
-In 1970, the British mathematician John Horton Conway introduced a cellular automaton called "The Game of Life."
+In 1970, the mathematician John Horton Conway introduced a cellular automaton called "The Game of Life."
 A cellular automaton serves as a mathematical and computational model for a dynamic system that evolves in discrete steps.

 The Game of Life suggests that, through a set of simple rules, complex structures can emerge.
 This system consists of a group of agents (or cells) that occupy a space and follow rules that dictate their interactions with other agents.
 In a way, this mirrors the evolution of a living ecosystem, constantly improving and optimizing processes without conscious intention.